abbreviatedman/spellbound/data/quotes.md

 449
 00:25:21,120 --> 00:25:23,282
 We all touched it.
-I mean, I touched...
+I mean, I touched…

 450
 00:25:23,360 --> 00:25:26,170
-We were studying, so...
+We were studying, so…

 451
 00:25:26,240 --> 00:25:29,210